Engine maker Cummins agrees to pay $1.67 billion to settle claims it bypassed emissions tests

 Cummins’ agreement in principle is with the U.S. and State of California.
 The settlement is subject to final approvals.

 Shares for Cummins Inc. were down about 3% Friday morning.
-Last month, the engine maker, based in Columbus, Indiana, reported a third-quarter net income of $656 million and revenues of $8.4 billion.
+Last month, the engine maker, based in Columbus, Indiana, reported third-quarter net income of $656 million on revenue of $8.4 billion.